 Age: the age range should be chosen according to the price of the home and the neighborhood.
 If you’re listing an inexpensive college home, range it from 18-25.
 If it’s a roomy family home, range it from 30-45.
 If it’s only one bedroom home, set it for 45 and over.

-Location: select the exact city and state as well as the surrounding area where the real estate is located.
+Location: select the exact city and state and the surrounding area where the real estate is located.

 Targeting is massively important to your Facebook ad success.
 As Nathan Miller from Rentec Direct told me: